20 Types of Caterpillars in Louisiana

 Small cream spots on a tan-colored body make it look like an intricate design.
 The caterpillar can grow to be an inch long (2.5 centimeters).

-What makes these types of caterpillars in Louisiana unique is that they eat the leaves and stems of trumpet creeper vines (about 15 species within four different genera).
+These types of caterpillars in Louisiana are unique because they eat the leaves and stems of trumpet creeper vines (about 15 species within four different genera).

 Strangely, only one caterpillar species eats these specific plants, but researchers think it has something to do with chemical protection from predators and competition for food with other caterpillar species.